rchain/perf-harness/contracts/README.md

 A single persistent send parred with `n` linear listens on the same public channel.

 ### `contract.rho`
 `n` linear sends parred with a single `contract` on the same public channel.
-Performance should be identical to `persistentListen.rho` because `contract` is just syntactic suger.
+Performance should be identical to `persistentListen.rho` because `contract` is just syntactic sugar.
 But it's always best to test.